 The great variations found here—in soil, elevation, aspect, moisture—offer wonderful gardening potential.
-The goal of the gardens is to protect, advance succession, and build out native plant communities in 14 ecozones and 7 conservation areas immediately surrounding the quarry pools.
-Soil around the quarries—magnesium-rich, with pH in most areas nearing 8 (alkaline)—supports the growth of ecosystems and plant communities unusual for Central Virginia woodlands.
+The goal of the gardens is to protect, advance succession, and build out native plant communities in 14 ecozones and 7 conservation areas found immediately surrounding the quarry pools.
 Knowing what to plant required a thorough study of what was already here: the trees, shrubs, herbaceous plants, ferns, fungi, reptiles, amphibians, insects, and birds that made up the existing ecosystems.
-Surveys of biota (which continue) as of spring 2017 produced a consolidated list of more than 580 species—some 420 flora, 160 fauna—including nearly 40 species not previously reported in Nelson County.
+Surveys of biota (which continue) as of late summer 2019 produced a consolidated list of more than 850 species—some 550 flora (503 native), 300 fauna—including 56 species not previously reported in Nelson County.
 Together with about 100 local species introduced in the Galleries, the total is more than 950.

 The loose chain of 34 designed Galleries along the main trails includes prairies, butterfly and pollinator gardens, an amended wetland, three vernal pools, barrens, a fern gully, and a waterside talus.
 In all, nearly 50,000 plants of 198 species have been integrated into the galleries.
 See the status of each in The Native Flora Galleries database.